Overcoming Self Doubt as a Department Chair to Build a Culture of Learning

 Now that my goal was clearer, I was struggling to answer the question, “How?”
 I decided to schedule another coaching meeting with my Lead by Learning facilitator and explained that I needed to rethink the way I was approaching my goal to see more curiosity from the department.
 She then did her magic and encouraged me to reflect on this new direction.
 She had me answer some questions like:

-• What are your indicators of success for your students?
-For you adult learners?
+- What are your indicators of success for your students?
+For your adult learners?

 She helped me identify assumptions I was making and things I had not yet tried.
 She worked with me to elaborate on how I was going to proceed to achieve the results I wanted to see in my department.
 I was asking my colleagues to do something that I was doing on my own, but that didn’t necessarily mean they felt confident to try those things on their own.
 We came to the conclusion that my colleagues needed scaffolds to be able to engage in Public Learning and to be able to create content that is culturally relevant.